How to change permissions and ownership in Linux

 chmod [option] [mode] [file_folder_name]

-In addition to permissions, the chmod symbolic notation uses a single character denoting the user class and operation.
+The symbolic method in chmod uses a single character representing the user class, permissions, and operations.
 Here’s the list:

 Symbol | Definition |